nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/init3.png

-Inefficiency Detection with Prism Pro X-FIT
+Inefficiency Detection with Prism Ops X-FIT
 +++++++++++++++++++++++++++++++++++++++++++

-Prism Pro uses X-FIT machine learning to detect and monitor the behaviors of VMs running within the managed clusters.
+Prism Ops uses X-FIT machine learning to detect and monitor the behaviors of VMs running within the managed clusters.

-Using machine learning, Prism Pro then analyzes the data and applies a classification to VMs that are learned to be inefficient.
+Using machine learning, Prism Ops then analyzes the data and applies a classification to VMs that are learned to be inefficient.
 The following are short descriptions of the different classifications:

   * **Overprovisioned:** VMs identified as using minimal amounts of assigned resources.
   * **Inactive:** VMs that have been powered off for a period of time or that are running VMs that do not consume any CPU, memory, or I/O resources.